Code Words, IMDG Code – Hazardous Cargo Bulletin

 Mandatory training in ithe International Maritime Dangerous Goods (IMDG) Code was extended to shoreside staff as from January 2010.
 This means that all staff involved in the transport of packaged dangerous goods by sea must receive a specified level of training; this applies to shipping lines’ booking staff, container packers, consolidators, shippers, forwarders and stevedores.

-In collaboration with the International Maritime Organization (IMO), Exis Technologies developed an e-learning course to meet this training requirement.
+Exis Technologies developed an e-learning course to meet the training requirements in Chapter 1.3 of the IMDG Code.
 This online training package has been implemented by 11 of the top 20 container lines and has trained thousands of staff worldwide.

 Exis Technologies is now releasing an updated range of training courses to provide more focused and streamlined course offerings.
 There is also a new multimodal awareness that covers the requirements of the IMDG Code as well as ADR and RID for European land transport and the International Air Transport Association (IATA) Dangerous Goods Regulations for air transport.